poojabansal87/hawaii-climate-analysis/README.md

-# sqlalchemy-hw
+## hawaii-climate-analysis
+#  Python and SQLAlchemy project

 SQLAlchemy is the Python SQL toolkit and Object Relational Mapper which provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performing database access, adapted into a simple and Pythonic domain language.

-In this exercise, I took the temperature and precipitation data readings done in 9 centers across Hawaii and used it to perform weather analysis.
+In this project, I took the temperature and precipitation data readings done in 9 centers across Hawaii and used it to perform weather analysis.
 The data was provided in sqlite format.

 Below are my findings: